nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Usage

-Given below is an example usage scenario and how the addmcq mechanism behaves at each step.
+Given below is an example usage scenario and how the Add Multiple Choice Question mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time. `QuickCache` will be initialized with the initial state.